Differential characterization of quadratic surfaces: Proofs of the main theorems

 \begin{remark} Since the proofs of both theorems were mainly algebraic, the same results hold also in a complex setting, if we assume $f:\mathbb C^2\supseteq\Omega\to\mathbb C$ to be holomorphic.
 Although the author did not point it out, the same applies likewise to the cited work \cite{WOLSSON198973} concerning generalized Wronskians, which allows us to apply the results in an analogous manner.
 Only smoothing \thref{lem:03} ceases to make sense, but actually it is not needed anymore. \end{remark}

-Let us conclude our considerations with an alternative proof of a well-known corollary from the aforementioned theorem of Maschke-Pick-Berwald \cite[Theorem~4.5]{nomizu1994affine}:
+Let us conclude our considerations with an improvement of a well-known corollary from the aforementioned theorem of Maschke-Pick-Berwald \cite[Theorem~4.5]{nomizu1994affine}:

-\begin{corollary}\thlabel{cor:01} Let $S\subset\mathbb R^3$ be a convex surface of class $C^3$ such that for every $\mathbf x\in S$ there is a quadratic surface having \nth{3} order contact with $S$ at $\mathbf x$.
-Then $S$ is itself a quadratic surface. \end{corollary}
+\begin{corollary}\thlabel{cor:01} Let $S\subset\mathbb R^n$, $n\geq 3$, be a convex hypersurface of class $C^{2,1}$ such that for almost every $x\in S$ there is a quadratic hypersurface having third-order contact with $S$ at $x$.
+Then $S$ is itself a quadratic hypersurface. \end{corollary}

-\begin{proof} Define $f:\mathbb R^2\supseteq U\to\mathbb R$ to be a function such that its graph contains an open subset of $S$.
-Fix $\mathbf x\in U$ and define $g:\mathbb R^2\supseteq V\to\mathbb R$ to be a parametrization of a quadratic surface having \nth{3} order contact with $S$ at $\mathbf x$.
-It follows from the \enquote{if} part of \thref{thm:01} that $g$ satisfies \eqref{eq:05} at $\mathbf x$.
-Moreover, by assumption, we have the equality of jets $J_{\mathbf x}^3g=J_{\mathbf x}^3f$ and hence $f$ likewise satisfies \eqref{eq:05} at $\mathbf x$.
-Now, since $\mathbf x$ was arbitrary, it means that $f$ satisfies \eqref{eq:05} on the whole domain $U$ and finally from the \enquote{only if} part of \thref{thm:01} we obtain that its graph is contained in a quadratic surface.
+\begin{proof}[Proof of \thref{cor:01} for $n=3$] Define $f:\mathbb R^2\supseteq U\to\mathbb R$ to be a function such that its graph contains an open subset of $S$.
+Fix $x\in U$ such that $f$ is thrice differentiable at $x$ and define $g:\mathbb R^2\supseteq V\to\mathbb R$ to be a parametrization of a quadratic surface having third-order contact with $S$ at $x$.
+It follows from the \enquote{if} part of \thref{thm:01} that $g$ satisfies \eqref{eq:05} at $x$.
+Moreover, by assumption, we have the equality of jets $J_x^3g=J_x^3f$ and hence $f$ likewise satisfies \eqref{eq:05} at $x$.
+Now, since $x$ was arbitrary, it means that $f$ satisfies \eqref{eq:05} almost everywhere on the domain $U$, and finally, from the \enquote{only if} part of \thref{thm:01}, we obtain that its graph is contained in a quadratic surface.
 This concludes the proof. \end{proof}

+\begin{proof}[Proof of \thref{cor:01} for $n\geq 4$] Let $H$ be any $3$-dimensional affine flat that intersects $S$, and consider the foliation of $\mathbb R^n$ with $3$-dimensional affine flats parallel to $H$.
+By Fubini's theorem, almost all of the leaves satisfy the assumption of \thref{cor:01} for $n=3$, whence $S\cap H$ can be approached by a sequence of quadratic surfaces $S\cap H_n$, and thus it must be a quadratic surface itself.
+Now, since $H$ was arbitrary, it follows that every section of $S$ by a $3$-dimensional affine flat, and thus also by a $2$-dimensional affine flat, is contained in some quadric.\\

+Finally, let $x\in S$ be any point on the hypersurface, let $p,q\in S$ be other two points on the hypersurface that are sufficiently close to $x$, and let $Q$ be the unique quadratic hypersurface having first-order contact with $S$ at $p$ and second-order contact with $S$ at $q$.
+Every section of $S$ by a $2$-dimensional flat $H$ passing through $p,q$ is contained in the unique quadratic curve having first-order contact with $S$ at $p$ and second-order contact with $S$ at $q$, which is necessarily a section of $Q$.
+Hence $S\cap H\subseteq Q\cap H$ for every $2$-dimensional flat $H$ passing through $p,q$.
+Since such flats foliate a neighbourhood of $x$, $S$ is locally a quadratic hypersurface, coinciding with $Q$.
+Because $x$ was arbitrary, this concludes the proof. \end{proof}